opral/monorepo/documentation/sdk/configuration.md

 ## languageNegotiation

-The `languageNegotiation` property makes it possible to customize the behavior how you application detects the language of the user.
+The `languageNegotiation` property makes it possible to customize the behavior how you application detects the languageTag of the user.

 ## strategies

-You can choose between different strategies to detect the language of the user.
-You can specify multiple strategies.
-The first strategy that returns a language will be used.
+You can choose between different strategies to detect the languageTag of the user.
+You can also specify multiple strategies.
+The first strategy that returns a languageTag will be used.

 - localStorage

-Detects if the `language` key is set in the localStorage and uses it as the language for the application.
+Detects if the `languageTag` key is set in the localStorage and uses it as the languageTag for the application.

 ```js
 {